 As drivers of an emergency vehicle, police officers and other peace officers have certain powers or are exempt from following certain rules, including :

-- road signs, including traffic lights;
+- road signals, including traffic lights

-- prescribed speed limits on public roads;
+- prescribed speed limits on public roads

-- no overtaking on the right;
+- prohibiting passing on the right;

-- on a sidewalk;
+- on a sidewalk

-- on a limited access road;
+- on a controlled access roadway

-- in a place prohibited by signage;
+- at a location prohibited by a sign;

 - obstructing traffic;